Ancient Egyptian creation myths: Heliopolis

 In Heliopolis, the creation was attributed to Atum, a deity closely associated with Ra, who was said to have existed in the waters of Nu as an inert potential being.
-Atum was a self-engendered god, the source of all the elements and forces in the world, and the Heliopolitan myth described the process by which he "evolved" from a single being into this multiplicity of elements.
+Atum was a self-engendered god, the source of all the elements and forces in the world, and the Heliopolitan Cosmogony described the process by which he "evolved" from a single being into this multiplicity of elements.
 The process began when Atum appeared on the mound and gave rise to the air god Shu and his sister Tefnut, whose existence represented the emergence of space amid the waters.
 To explain how Atum did this, the myth uses the metaphor of masturbation, with the hand he used in this act representing the female principle inherent within him.
 He is also said to have "sneezed" and "spat" to produce Shu and Tefnut, a metaphor that arose from puns on their names.
 Next, Shu and Tefnut coupled to produce the earth god Geb and the sky goddess Nut, who defined the limits of the world.
 Geb and Nut in turn gave rise to four children, who represented the forces of life: Osiris, god of fertility and regeneration; Isis, goddess of motherhood; Set, the god of chaos; and Nephthys, the goddess of protection.
 The myth thus represented the process by which life was made possible.
 These nine gods were grouped theologically as the Ennead, but the eight lesser gods, and all other things in the world, were ultimately seen as extensions of Atum.